-Construction of the Hoysaleswara Temple, Halebid’s claim to fame, began around AD 1121 and went on for more than 80 years.
-It was never completed, but nonetheless stands today as a masterpiece of Hoysala architecture.
+Construction of the Hoysaleswara Temple, Halebid’s claim to fame, began around 1121 and went on for more than 80 years.
+It was never completed but nonetheless stands today as a masterpiece of Hoysala architecture.
 The interior of its inner sanctum, chiselled out of black stone, is marvellous.
-On the outside, the temple’s richly sculpted walls are covered with a flurry of Hindu deities, sages, stylised animals and friezes depicting the life of the Hoysala rulers.
+On the outside, the temple’s richly sculpted walls are covered with a flurry of Hindu deities, sages, stylised animals, and friezes depicting the life of the Hoysala rulers.

 A huge statue of Nandi (Shiva’s bull) sits to the left of the main temple, facing the inner sanctum.
 The temple is set within large, well-tended gardens.